IBM/event-automation/_eem_11.5/08-troubleshooting/02a-trace-logs.md

 **Note:** `<VALUE>` is provided by [IBM Support]({{ 'support' | relative_url }}).

-To add trace logging when you are deploying with an overridden image, update `env` in your `EventEndpointManagement` custom resource as follows:
+To enable trace logging when you are deploying with an overridden image, update the `env` field in your `EventEndpointManagement` custom resource as follows:

 ```yaml
 # excerpt from {{site.data.reuse.eem_name}} CRD